mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/README.md

 With these tools in mind, let’s begin creating a cutting edge connected vehicle platform!

-Now let's get started with the set up!

 # Set Up Instructions

 ## Part 1: Set up the MongoDB Atlas Digital-Twin Backend